 September of senior year:

-- NHRP mails congratulatory letter to the student's home address.
+- NHRP mails congratulatory letters and certificates to the student's home address.

 Frequently Asked Questions about NHRP

 To qualify for this program, you must be at least one-quarter Hispanic/Latino.
 Hispanic/Latino is an ethnic category, not a racial category; you may be of any race.
 For purposes of the NHRP, you must be from a family whose ancestors came from at least one of these countries: Argentina, Bolivia, Brazil, Chile, Colombia, Costa Rica, Cuba, Dominican Republic, Ecuador, El Salvador, Guatemala, Honduras, Mexico, Nicaragua, Panama, Paraguay, Peru, Puerto Rico, Spain, Uruguay or Venezuela.

 Am I eligible for the program if I did not take the PSAT/NMSQT as a junior?